UkiDLucas/UkiDLucas.github.io/_posts/2024-07-01-Quanta-Qualia-AI.md

 title: Quanta Qualia AI
 excerpt: a project pioneering a frontier of quantum computing and communication exploring entangled particles such as "traditional" electrons, ions, photons or even neutrinos
 permalink: /posts/Quanta-Qualia/
+overview: "\"Quanta Qualia AI\" is a project pioneering a frontier of quantum computing and communication exploring entangled particles such as \"traditional\" electrons, ions, photons or even neutrinos."

 toc: true
 toc_label: "Table of Contents"  # Optional, change TOC title